OCA/manufacture/mrp_mto_with_stock/README.rst

 ==================

-This module extends the functionality of Manufacturing to support the creation of procurements when there is no stock available.
-This allow you to pull from stock until the quantity on hand is zero, and then create a procurement to fulfill the MO requirements.
+This module extends the functionality of Manufacturing to support the creation of procurements only for a part of the raw material.
+It has 2 modes.
+The default one allow you to pull from stock until the quantity on hand is zero, and then create a procurement to fulfill the MO requirements.
+In this mode, the created procurements must be the ones fulfilling the MO that has generated it.
+The other mode is based on the forecast quantity.
+It will allow to pull from stock until the forecast quantity is zero and then create a procurement for the missing products.
+In this mode, there is no link between the procurement created and MO that has generated it.
+The procurement may be used to fulfill another MO.

 Configuration
 =============